Prof. Peter K. Yu

 "This timely and important book carefully documents the growing erosion of the principles of access in the international copyright system.
 It provocatively reframes the development debate as one seeking to reclaim alternative visions and models.
 The book further underscores the potentially important roles of developing countries, indigenous communities, nongovernmental organizations and other nondominant players.
 A must-read for anybody who cares about development in the international intellectual property regime!"

-Miranda Forsyth and Sue Farran, Weaving Intellectual Property Policy in Small Island Developing States (Intersentia 2015)
+Miranda Forsyth & Sue Farran, Weaving Intellectual Property Policy in Small Island Developing States (Intersentia 2015)

 "This insightful and refreshingly original study offers a rare glimpse of the intellectual property developments in Pacific island countries.
 Drawing on years of field research, Forsyth and Farran document the considerable mismatch between the high intellectual property standards demanded by the global North and the actual needs and realities of small island developing states.
 In addition to providing eye-opening details on indigenous communities, traditional practices and customary norms and institutions, the book challenges us to rethink the concepts of intellectual property and development.
 Highly recommended!"